ioBanker/bitshares-ui/app/help/en/dex/shorting.md

 - Buy an asset, which will increase in value or has a discount

-- Maximise total debt when collateral value is low
+- Maximise total debt, when collateral value is low
-- Minimise total debt when collateral value is high
+- Minimise total debt, when collateral value is high

 - When collateral value decreases, debt needs to be reduced